macaw-cad/dynamicvideo/docs/readme.md

 > A proof of concept which shows the possibilities for changing a streaming video on the server directly from the browser.

 ## Features
+- Automatically installs FFmpeg within the project
+- Chooses video based on the given answers

 ## Prerequisites
 You must have the following software installed:
-- FFmpeg
+- npm

-On Windows:
-- The `PATH` variable to your FFmpeg installation should be set.

 ## Installation
 Rename (or copy) `.env.example` to `.env` and change it according to your needs.